ph3rin/csci104-crash-course/0-The-Cpp-Standard/README.md

 * Spitts out undetermined values.
 * Behaves as you expected.

-Yes, it is allowed to behave as you expected. ...And this is actually, in most cases, the worst case, since you won't even be notice that you have triggered undefined behavior!
+Yes, it is allowed to behave as you expected. ...And this is actually, in most cases, the worst case, since you won't even notice that you have triggered undefined behavior!

 ```c++
 #include <iostream>